Slimo300/Microservices-Videocall-and-Chat-App/README.md

 8. File storage - application uses AWS S3 service to store user and group pictures.
 It also stores files sent by users  (for now only jpeg and png)
 9. Message broker - application uses Kafka for asynchronous communication
 10. Application is dockerized
-11. Application is ready to be deployed to Kubernetes if needed config files and environment variables are prepared
+11. Application is ready to be deployed to Kubernetes if needed config files are present and environment variables are set

 ## How to setup?